 There are over 20 peripatetic music teachers who offer one-to-one teaching to a high standard and instrumentalists are entered into grade exams and music festivals.
 Talented musicians are encouraged to apply for Year 6, 7, 9 or 12 music scholarships.

-A wide range of musical groups are also on offer in the Prep School and in any one week orchestra, string group, two recorder groups, Senior Choir (Years 5 and 6) and Junior Choir (Years 3 and 4) are all busy rehearsing.
+A wide range of musical groups are also on offer in the Prep School and in any one week orchestra, string group, two recorder groups, Senior Choir (Years 5 and 6) and Prep Choir (Years 3 and 4) are all busy rehearsing.

 Performance opportunities are also plentiful.
 There are lunchtime concerts held every term as well as whole school services which incorporate musical items.
 We have music assemblies and the end of the academic year is marked by a large concert with the Prep pupils performing in the impressive setting of the Queen’s Hall